- A handful of coarse sea salt

 How to make it

 Bring a large saucepan of water to the boil.
 Add the coarse sea salt, then let the water return to a rolling boil.
-Add the macaroni, stir well and cook according to the package instructions until very tender.
+Add the macaroni, stir well and cook until very tender.
 Stir periodically to prevent the macaroni from sticking together.
 When cooked, drain, rinse well under running water and let drip dry in a colander.

 Preheat the oven to 190 C (375 F) Gas 5.